fishd72/jpslab/README.md

 - Access to a Jamf Pro ROOT.war file and valid license key (including NFR keys)
 - Virtualbox or VMware Fusion
 - Vagrant

+### Instructions

+1. Clone this repository to your local Mac
+2. Amend the Vagrant base box location from the Vagrantfile to your preferred Vagrant Ubuntu box
+3. Edit the `jpslabSetup.sh` script, adding in the required variables as necessary
+3. Run `vagrant up` from within the working Vagrant folder
+4. By default, the JPS will be available on port 8080

 ## More to come...!